Why We Need to Build It

 White nose syndrome has been devastating to cave-hibernating bats since it was discovered in New York state in 2006.

-We’ve lost more than 5 million bats in 19 states, and we still haven’t identified any way to control bat mortality rates or the fungus that causes those deaths.
+We’ve lost more than 5 million bats in 19 states [as of 2014: we've lost more than 6 million bats in 25 states], and we still haven’t identified any way to control bat mortality rates or the fungus that causes those deaths.
 Up to this point we have simply had no tools to employ to keep bats from dying.
 And a loss of bat species could have serious consequences for people.
 Bats are the number-one predator of night-flying insects.
 One million bats can eat 694 tons of insects per year.
 A recent study estimated the value of bats to Tennessee agriculture at over $313 million annually.

 Building an artificial bat cave seems like a pretty wild idea to address the problem.
 Where did the concept come from?